 The remaining finalists all receive a £150 prize for their case study, and one year's free Membership/Fellowship to the Royal Society of Biology.
 All shortlisted candidates receive a free place at the Heads of University Biosciences (HUBS) Annual Meeting and have their application fee waivered for the Chartered Science Teacher Register.

 The Ed Wood Memorial Prize is named in honour of Professor Edward J Wood, who established and became the first director of the Learning and Teaching Support Network for Bioscience, subsequently the UK Centre for Bioscience, and who dedicated himself to the promotion of biochemistry and molecular biology education.

 To apply for the Higher Education Bioscience Teacher of the Year Award 2020 please view the Guidance Document for full information and if you have any questions regarding the award process, please contact firstname.lastname@example.org

 The competition is open to all employed bioscience teachers in the UK HE sector.
 Individuals can enter Round 1 by being nominated, either by themselves or a colleague.
 Students can also now suggest candidates for the Award.

 Applicants who are selected to progress to Round 2 will be required to complete a case study, present this in person and complete an interview with the judging panel.

 Applicants can be nominated by peers or management or self-nomination, by the completion of the below nomination form.
-Completed forms should be submitted by email to email@example.com by noon on Wednesday 30 October 2019.
+Completed forms should be submitted by email to email@example.com no later than Sunday 17th November.

 Students can also suggest their lecturer for the award using the below form.
 Student suggestion forms should be sent to firstname.lastname@example.org by Wednesday 9 October 2019.
 The Royal Society of Biology will then forward this information to the candidate.
 It is then up to the suggested candidate to formally nominate themselves for the award.